pingcap/docs-cn/pd-configuration-file.md

 ## `replication-mode`

 Configuration items related to the replication mode of all Regions.
-See [Enable synchronous replication in PD configuration file](/synchronous-replication.md#enable-synchronous-replication-in-the-pd-configuration-file) for details.
+See [Enable the DR Auto-Sync mode](/two-data-centers-in-one-city-deployment.md#enable-the-dr-auto-sync-mode) for details.